To learn more about our editorial integrity policy and how we make money through affiliate partnerships, read our full disclosure here.

 - Key fob replacement

-- Tire protection with up to two tire repairs or replacements per year
+- Up to two tire repairs or replacements per year

 To see how much you would pay for an Endurance auto warranty, get a free quote for your vehicle.